lynnlangit/aws-for-bioinformatics/5_Serverless_&_ML-LYNN/2_Machine_Learning/0_Use_ML_APIs.md

 You can use AWS Machine Learning APIs to build machine learning (ML) applications.
 You can use these APIs to create ML models, train models, and make predictions.
 You can also use these APIs to create and manage datasets.
 These APIs can be used with text, images, video data and more.
 There is also an API specifically for medical data.

-## Use ML to automatically analyze text or language data
+## Use ML APIs to automatically analyze text or language data

 ### Why do this
  - ANALYZE entities found in text or natural language via machine learning models